 In mid-March 2023, cyclone Freddy wreaked havoc in the southern part of Malawi.
 Several hundred people lost their lives and more than 500,000 people lost their homes.
 Thousands of hectares of farming land were flooded – shortly before the crops were due to be harvested.

 According to FAO statistics, in recent years more than 15 million of the country’s approximately 20 million people have experienced moderate or severe food insecurity.
 The World Food Programme (WFP) puts the number of people relying on food aid at 4.4 million (October 2023).

 Deficits in education and health

-There are huge deficiencies in health care and education in Malawi.
-The quality of teaching at schools is poor, and some 20 per cent of children – boys and girls – do not complete primary school.
-More than a third of the adult population lack even basic reading and writing skills.
+There are far-reaching deficiencies in education and healthcare in Malawi.
+The quality of teaching at schools is poor, and some 20 per cent of girls and boys do not complete primary school.
+A third of the adult population lacks even basic reading and writing skills.

 Although Malawi’s infant, child and maternal mortality rates have been reduced significantly in recent years, they remain high compared with those of other countries.
 In 2021, just under eight per cent of adults between the ages of 15 and 49 years were HIV positive, down from 15 per cent in 2000.